-Dr. Lehman will discuss the unique issues facing boys as they mature, things on their minds, the role of male and female ... cont.
+Dr. Rob Lehman discusses the unique issues facing boys as they mature; things on their minds; the role of male and female role ... cont.

 This two-part class is recommended for boys 10 to 12 years old and a parent or guardian.
 The sessions focus on what both the ... cont.